About this course

 The PACE Symposium is a continuing medical education (CME) programme organized by TEVA Pharmaceuticals in partnership with MIMS (held 04 November 2017 at The Westin Singapore).

-- Score at least 80% in the multiple-choice quiz to qualify for 1 CME Point.
+- Complete the videos and quiz to qualify for 1 CME Point (Category 3A).

 - A certificate will be provided upon successful completion.
 Please use the information on the certificate to claim your points via SMC website.